 Shop Vacuum or equivalent.

 Orbital Buffer.
-Again these are getting pretty reasonably priced.
+Again, these are getting pretty reasonably priced.

-Now where to begin?
+Now, where to begin?
 Most professionals I talk to suggest starting on the interior first, so the dust and dirt you brush out won’t settle on a cleaned exterior.
 Remove any floor mats and give the carpeting and upholstery good vacuuming.
 Move the seats forward and backward to get all the dirt, including the tracks and door jams.
 You should also use one of your harder bristled brushes to get any dirt out from the cracks; it is also good for stirring up the carpet mat so you can get most of the junk out of the carpet.

 Now, if you have any stubborn stains in the upholstery or carpet, this is the time to deal with them.
 Use an all-purpose cleaner to get the stubborn stains out.
 Saturate the stain with cleaner, working it in with a damp sponge.
-Let it sit awhile, and then blot it out with a dry towel.
-Make sure to read the direction on the cleaner for specific precautions.
+Let it sit awhile, then blot it out with a dry towel.
+Make sure to read the directions on the cleaner for specific precautions.
 You can also use a window cleaner sprayed on a rag to get the headliner clean.
 Don’t forget the trunk/hatchback areas as well.

 READ MORE :